 1- Clean the entire surface with mineral spirits and a clean rag to remove any wax or dirt.

 2- Lightly sand/scuff the entire area that you plan to apply a new coat on.
-Use a fine-grit sandpaper 320 or higher.
+Use fine-grit sandpaper 320 or higher.
 This will give the new coat something to grab onto and may blend in some of the surface scratches you’re trying to repair.

-3 – Wipe all of the dust off of the surface, make sure you get everything before applying your first coat.
+3 – Wipe all of the dust off of the surface, and make sure you get everything before applying your first coat.
 Try not to blow the dust into the air around your workspace if possible.

 4 – Pour wiping poly/varnish onto the surface, and spread it over the area using a dry cloth.